How to Clean a Purse?

-Don’t worry, cleaning a leather purse isn’t as daunting a task as you think.
+Don’t worry, cleaning isn’t as daunting a task as you think.
 It’s quite easy to do, and you can do it in the comfort of your home too.

-When cleaning your leather purse, do not use ammonia or any bleach-based cleaners.
-They can damage the surface of the leather.
+Do not use ammonia or any bleach-based cleaners.
+They can damage the surface.
 Here are steps to take when cleaning your leather purse.

-When cleaning your leather purse, you need to make sure that you spot test any cleaning products on a hidden part of your purse first before using it.
+You need to make sure that you spot-test any cleaning products on a hidden part first before using it.

 Clean with a soft cloth

-Avoid using abrasive materials or clothes to clean your leather purse.
+Avoid using abrasive materials or clothes to clean.
 Instead, use a soft cloth to clean.
 Always use mild soap when cleaning your purse.
-Do not soak your leather purse in water to avoid ruining your leather.
+Do not soak it in water to avoid ruining your leather.
 If necessary, use a damp cloth soaked with a mild soap.
-Use a clean cloth to wipe off any residue moisture on the leather purse.
+Use a clean cloth to wipe off any residue moisture.

-Always apply moisturizer to your leather purse immediately after cleaning.
-This would help soften the leather.
-After the cleaning, buff your leather purse to restore the texture and add shine to the purse.
+Always apply moisturizer to your purse immediately after cleaning.
+This would help soften.
+After the cleaning, buff to restore the texture and add shine.

 Remember that all original leather was once a living hide and so needs to breathe.
-Always use the right leather cleaner to clean your leather.
-Avoid using petroleum-based products or other synthetic cleaning products to clean your leather.
+Always use the right cleaner to clean.
+Avoid using petroleum-based products or other synthetic cleaning products.

-Make sure to test whatever cleaning products on an inconspicuous part of your leather purse first before using it.
+Make sure to test whatever cleaning products on an inconspicuous part first before using it.
 Remember that different leathers require different cleaning techniques.
-Leathers like suede and nubuck leathers should be given special attention when cleaning.
-Rather than using a damp cloth to clean, always use a leather cleaner spray to clean.
-Other leathers like plastic and vinyl can easily be cleaned with mild soap and clean soft cloth.
+Suede and nubuck should be given special attention when cleaning.
+Rather than using a damp cloth to clean, always use a cleaner spray to clean.
+Plastic and vinyl can easily be cleaned with mild soap and clean soft cloth.

 Getting rid of stains

-Sometimes no matter how hard you may try, there’s always that little stain that might appear on your leather purse.
+Sometimes no matter how hard you try, there’s always that little stain that might appear on your purse.
 But you don’t have to fret about the stains.
-You can get them off without needing to ruin your favorite leather purse.
+You can get them off without needing to ruin your favorite purse.

-Before you begin cleaning off stains on your leather purse, it is important to know the kind of stain you’re dealing with.
+Before you begin cleaning off stains, it is important to know the kind of stain you’re dealing with.

 There are two types of stains: wet stains and dry stains.
 Wet stains are caused by water-soluble contaminants and can be removed with water.
 While dry stains are greasy blemishes caused by wax, paint, or oil and can only be removed by dry cleaning.
 Below are some common stains and how to get rid of them.